rsksmart/rsk-powhsm/docs/blockchain-bookkeeping.md

 ## Miscellaneous

-The terms *initialized* and *uninitialized* describe two possible states of an HSM 2.x device.
+The terms *initialized* and *uninitialized* describe two possible states of a powHSM device.
 These possible states and the transition between them are out of the scope of this document, excepting the `blockchain_state` update that occurs when the device transitions from the *uninitialized* to the *initialized* state (see the corresponding section above for details).